 Coffee, whether decaf or normal, is high in antioxidants.
 And, while decaffeinated coffee may have somewhat reduced levels of those antioxidants, it isn’t devoid of the advantages.

-A research showed people who drank decaf coffee had a lower chance of acquiring rectal cancer.
-A rat research found that mice supplied with coffee significantly outperformed in cognition-related activities than those who did not, implying that coffee, regardless of caffeine concentration, may decrease age-related mental deterioration.
+Research showed people who drank decaf coffee had a lower chance of acquiring rectal cancer.
+Rat research found that mice supplied with coffee significantly outperformed in cognition-related activities and those who did not, implying that coffee, regardless of caffeine concentration, may decrease age-related mental deterioration.

 Coffee, both decaf and caffeinated, has been found to preserve neurons in the brain and may aid in the prevention of illnesses such as Alzheimer’s and Parkinson’s.